4relial/RandomIMG/README.md

 ![](https://randomimg.4relial.repl.co)

-Simple API wrapped around zerochan in order to be able to get random anime images for my markdown profile
+Simple API wrapped around z in order to be able to get random anime images for my markdown profile

 ## API

-Here are different keyword for API requests.
-Endpoints can be updated by the author, so, please, check [ZEROCHAN](https://www.zerochan.net/).
+Here are different keyword for API requests. keyword can be updated by the author, so, please, check [ZEROCHAN](https://www.zerochan.net/).

 ```javascript
 {